Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 title: "Distributed Algorithms"
 date: 2023-10-18T00:55:00+02:00
 draft: false
-summary: "A distributed systems is one in which the failure of a computer you did not even know existed can render your own computer unusable."
+summary: "A distributed system is one in which the failure of a computer you did not even know existed can render your own computer unusable."
 ---

 # Distributed Algorithms